Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 • Limited region control; unpredictable scaling costs

-Choose this instead if: you're building a realtime mobile app with no sovereignty requirement.
+Choose this instead if: you're building a realtime mobile app with no Australian-ownership requirement.

 The full comparison